-All courses in the nursing curriculum must be completed with a "C" or better by the semester indicated in the curriculum in order to progress to the next semester.
-Nursing students must achieve a minimum grade of "C" on nursing theory material and satisfactorily pass on the nursing laboratory/clinical portions of the courses.
+All nursing courses in the nursing curriculum must be completed with an "80%" or better.
+Support courses in the nursing curriculum must be completed with a "C" or better by the semester indicated in the curriculum in order to progress to the next semester.
+Nursing students must achieve a minimum grade of "80%" on nursing theory material and satisfactorily pass on the nursing laboratory/clinical portions of the courses.
 If a student fails one component of a nursing course (either lecture or laboratory/clinical), it will result in failure of the entire course.
-In order to progress to the next nursing course, the entire course must be repeated with a minimum of "C" in the lecture portion of the course.

 Competency exams may also be required in course/levels in order to progress in the curriculum.